 The whole first fifteen minutes or so of the movie are pretty scary, from when the scientists show up at the spacecraft's landing spot to when Elliott explores the backyard and sees ET for the first time and both scream.

 Drew Barrymore is Elliott's little sister.
-She has had the exact same face for over 20 years.
+She had the exact same face then as she did as an adult.

 Erika Eleniak, who would later be known as Shauni in Baywatch, in the role of Elliott's classmate on whom he has a crush.
-Also a case of Dawson Casting - a 13 year old girl playing a classmate of a 10 year old boy?!
-Yeah, right!
+Also a mild case of Dawson Casting - a 13-year-old girl playing 10-year-old boy's classmate?
+Pretty sneaky work there...

-Special Effect Failure: The red light on a rail in the opening sequence.
-Its replacement is about the only thing you won't hear people complain about in the re-release.
+The red light on a rail in the opening sequence.
+Its replacement is about the only thing in the 20th Anniversary Edition that never seems to raise any complaints from its critics.

-A mild example on the blu-ray The movie looks great but in some wide shots, like when Elliot introduces E.T. to Michael, you can tell it's a guy in a costume.
+A mild example on the blu-ray.
+The movie looks great, but in some wide shots (such as when Elliot introduces E.T. to Michael) you can tell it's a guy in a costume.
 It's apparent because in the next shot it's the expressive E.T. puppet, and the costume has a mask with a blank stare.